Copyright law of Australia: Copyright Act 1968

 During its deliberation the Franki Committee observed that because Australia was a net importer of copyrighted works it should be careful to not adopt too radical solutions.
 The Franki Committee recommended, amongst others, the adoption of a statutory licensing scheme.
 When commencing its review the Committee stated that the primary purpose of copyright law was:

-"...to give to the author of a creative work his just reward for the benefit he has bestowed on the community and also to encourage the making of further creative works.
-On the other hand, as copyright in the nature of a monopoly, the law should ensure, as far as possible, that the rights conferred are not abused and that study, research and education are not unduly hampered."

 The Copyright Act 1968 and legal deposit legislation pertaining to each state mandates that publishers of any kind must deposit copies of their publications in the National Library of Australia as well as in the state or territory library in their jurisdiction.
 Until the 21st century, this has applied to all types of printed materials (and in some states, to audio-visual formats as well).
 On 17 February 2016, the federal legal deposit provisions were extended to cover electronic publications of all types.
 Most states and territories are as of 2020 reviewing or amending existing legislation to extend to digital publications as well.